Feyerabend/ABC80/README.md

 6. Eventually the game ends, but may start over depending of answered questions.

+## Some observations

+...

+Historical reflections over Combat can be found in Montfort & Bogost, *Racing the beam* see below in references.
+An article (excerpt) can be found at at: http://gamestudies.org/0601/articles/montfort which explains *Combat* in detail.

 ### contrib/JAVASCRIPT
 A simple reimagination of the game in JavaScript.
 It illustrates a kind of "prototyping" in programming.
 I. e. testing your ideas as "code".

 ### contrib/ATARI 2600/VCS